Jan-natul/Herbalogy/README.md

 The project is mostly static (basic frontend + database).

-No backend logic – only database is used for storing herb info.
+No backend logic – only database is used for storing user info.

 Designed as a beginner project for learning web development.